Wiki · Law · Last reviewed June 23, 2026

 No comprehensive federal AI statute.
 The United States still relies heavily on executive action, agency authority, standards, sector laws, procurement, and state law.
 That makes policy easier to redirect after elections.

 Safety versus dominance.
 Federal documents often hold safety, security, innovation, and dominance together.
-In practice, those goals can conflict when safety slows deployment or when competition pressure weakens oversight.
+In practice, those goals can conflict when safety slows deployment, when export goals expand sensitive deployments, or when competition pressure weakens oversight.

 Voluntary testing.
 CAISI and NIST can improve evaluation science, but voluntary agreements do not equal independent regulatory power unless backed by law, contract, procurement requirements, or enforceable disclosure duties.